 How To Grow Six Egg Laying Chicks To Feed Your Family

-The chickens themselves we bought for about $3 each little chick.
-That is not too bad considering your dozen chicks will lay you about 4000 eggs in their 2-3 productive years of laying.
+The baby chicks themselves we bought for about $3 each little chick.
+That is not too bad considering your dozen chicks will lay you about 4000 eggs in their 2-3 productive years of laying as backyard chickens!

-The next raising chickens for eggs expense, initially would be your baby chick nursery.
+Initially, the largest raising chickens for eggs expense would be your baby chick nursery (brooder).
 For several weeks when they are small they require a warm “nest.”
-Their envirnment needs to be 95 degrees.
 Again, here is a low-budget version of the chick nursery and the more “fancy” one.
 The old-style, low budget version would be a large card board box, but this can be a bit more “messy,” since you will be keeping your chicks indoors at first.
 The “fancy” version will be a metal trough that you can get at Tractor Supply.
 We got one that is more than sufficient for $100.
 But we can use this piece of equipment for multiple purposes on our homestead, and keep it for a lifetime.

 QUICK & EASY Chicken Raising Beginners Total Cost $388